-This course is designed to aid the student in acquiring knowledge concerning the major traits, dynamic, and holistic theories of personality with special consideration given to the theories of Sigmund Freud, Erik Erikson, and Harry Stack Sullivan.
-These theories are assessed concomitantly with an attempt to understand the meaning and development of a religious sentiment.
+This course is designed to introduce students to knowledge concerning the major traits, dynamic, and wholistic theories of personality in relationship to the meaning and development of a religious sentiment.
+No prior course of study in psychology is required.

 Robinson First Semester 3 credits